MicrosoftDocs/entra-docs/docs/id-governance/manage-workflow-onprem.md

 # Manage user account tasks for hybrid users (preview)

-Workflows created by Lifecycle Workflows can be used to manage the lifecycle of synced on-premises users.
+Workflows created by Lifecycle workflows can be used to manage the lifecycle of synced on-premises users.
 Synced on-premises support allows for greater, and simplified, control of the lifecycle of users within your organization in hybrid environments.
-In this article, you're walked through the steps of enabling an user account task to be run for an on-premises user.
+In this article, you're walked through the steps of enabling a user account task to be run for an on-premises user.

 ## Prerequisites

 [!INCLUDE [Microsoft Entra ID Governance license](~/includes/entra-entra-governance-license.md)]

-To manage synced on-premises users with user account tasks with Lifecycle workflows, you must first set up hybrid prerequisites within your hybrid environment.
+To manage synced on-premises users with user account tasks with Lifecycle workflows, you must first set up prerequisites within your hybrid environment.
 For more information on these prerequisites, see:  [User account tasks](lifecycle-workflow-hybrid.md#user-account-tasks).

 ## Edit a user account task to be compatible with synced on-premises users using the Microsoft Entra admin center